rorosaurus/tf2-bot/README.md

 This is a small bot that can automatically scrap weapons into metal and combine metal.
 It can also assist the user in basic Steam trading.
-All ouput is handled by Robot.class, emulating keystrokes and clicks of a real user.
+All output is handled by Robot.class, emulating keystrokes and clicks of a real user.

 This app is written in Java.